 An Example of the Actual Cost

 One of our famous comparisons is the cost of hiring a sitter for 24 hours a day for a month.
-Let’s use the minimum wage in Arizona – $7.80.
-For 24 hour supervision the cost would be $187.20, for 30 days the cost would be $5,616, and that total does not even include food or transportation.
-Boarding schools cost as much as they do because they are taking care of your teen 24 hours a day every day.
+Let’s use the current Federal minimum wage — $7.25 (an amount significantly lower than most states).
+For 24 hour supervision the cost would be $174, for 30 days the cost would be $5,220, and that total does not even include food or transportation.
+Boarding schools cost as much as they do because they are taking care of your teen 24 hours a day, every day.
 We often have to tell parents the hard fact that one can’t even feed a teenage boy at $500 per month.

 Imagine your teen and your family 10-20 years from now